-Hacker Woods Hole Oceanographic Institution A100169 Contraints on the Genesis of Continental Crust via Arc Magmatism: Geology 08/01/00-01/31/06 \$298,325
+Hacker Woods Hole Oceanographic Institution A100169 Contraints on the Genesis of Continental Crust via Arc Magmatism: Geology, Geochemistry, Structure and Physical Properties of the Talkeetna Arc Crustal Section, South Central Alaska 08/01/00-07/31/06 \$298,325

 This proposal is for a multi-year, interdisciplinary study of the exposed crustal section of the Talkeetna island arc to address the rate and mechanism of continental growth at convergent margins.
 The Talkeetna arc section, particularly in the Nelchina-Tonsina region, is a crustal section through an accreted, Jurassic subduction-related magmatic arc, from volcanic, volcaniclastic and sedimentary rocks at the top to residual mantle peridotites at the base.
 Detailed studies of exposed, island arc sections can provide a crucial link between geophysical observations and geochemical studies of volcanic rocks in active arcs.
 In the same way that ophiolite studies have provided an ideal counterpoint to both marine geophysics and analysis of mid-ocean ridge basalts in developing a complete picture of crustal accretion at oceanic spreading ridges, studies of arc sections will be essential to progress in understanding arc magmatism and crustal genesis over the coming decade.